Procuring and Engaging Professionals to Partner on this Historic and Highly Complex, Multi-Step, Multi-Jurisdictional, Multi-Year Project Is Underway

-BALTIMORE, MD –The Maryland Stadium Authority (MSA) today announced that the redevelopment of Pimlico racing facility and Laurel Park racing facility is well underway.
+BALTIMORE, MD –The Maryland Stadium Authority (MSA) today announced that the redevelopment of Pimlico racing facility and Laurel Park racing facility is underway.
 With the enactment of the Racing and Community Development Act of 2020 legislation in June, the MSA is authorized to finance up to $375 million for the planning, design, and construction of the Pimlico and Laurel Park racing facilities.
 Previously, MSA managed the Pimlico Race Course studies that examined the present conditions of Pimlico, then envisioned an ideal venue for the Preakness Stakes with year-round non-racing use of the facility for the benefit of the community.

 “Maryland’s rich equestrian history and robust industry will be further enhanced with the redevelopment of its racing facilities and may be a catalyst for neighborhood revitalization.
 The Maryland Stadium Authority is assembling a world-class team for delivering world-class facilities further positioning Maryland’s place as the destination for equestrian sports,” said Thomas Kelso, chairman of the Maryland Stadium Authority.